creativecommons/cc-legal-tools-app/README.rst

 a license and a language, e.g. we might refer to the "BY 3.0 Armenia in Armenian" legalcode record.

+Right now there are three places the text of licenses could be.

-For some licenses, the text is in gettext files (.po and .mo) in the cc-licenses-data repository.
-For others, the text is stored in the database, directly in LegalCode records.
+For licenses that we are translating, like BY 4.0 and CC0, the text is in gettext files (.po and .mo) in the cc-licenses-data repository.

+For the 3.0 unported licenses that are English-only, the text is in a Django template.

+For the 3.0 ported licenses, we've just got the HTML in the database in the LegalCode records, and insert it as-is into the page.

 The text that's in gettext files can be translated at https://www.transifex.com/creativecommons/CC/content/.